Home

 Why no iterator?

 Iterators for bitsets don't work well, the reason being that an iterator has to, upon ++ iteration, increment the bit location within the selected storage unit and if it's over the sizeof(storage_type) threshold, increment the storage unit location to the next one over.
 This necessitates a branch instruction, which (and I did implement an iterator to prove this) makes it slower than simply using an index and the [] operator (which doesn't require a branch instruction).
 Also, an iterator is larger than storing an index because you have to store both the index of the storage unit and the sub-storage-unit bit index.
-Essentially there are no advantages to using an iterator over using a std::size_t index number.
+But even if you implement it with just an index number and use operator [], you're only adding unnecessary boilerplate complexity over a std::size_t index number and slowing things down in debug mode by passing numbers to functions etcetera.
+Essentially there are no advantages to using an iterator over using a std::size_t and operator [].

 Why not support std::string/long int constructors?